Granville-Christopher/Chat-ai-assistant/README.md

 - Rich markdown support in messages using `react-markdown` and `remark-gfm`
 - Responsive design with Tailwind CSS styling
 - User-friendly input with loading indicators during AI response generation
+- Offline support and caching via a registered service worker

 ## Technologies Used